 Avoid chicken, because the same lectin that irritates the blood and digestive tracts of type Bs has the same effect on ABs.
 Avoid all smoked or cured meats because they can cause stomach cancer in people with low stomach acid.

 Choose fruits that are more alkaline, such as plums, berries, and grapes.
 Pineapple helps weight loss by helping digestion.
 Grapefruits and lemons are beneficial, and lemons help clear mucus from the system.
 Oranges are a stomach irritant and should be avoided.
 The banana lectin interferes with digestion and such be replaced with apricots, figs and some melons.

-Exercise with the intention of reducing stress, which plays into weight loss and health for type ABs.
+Exercise with the intention of reducing stress, which plays into weight loss and health for type ABs according to the American Nutrition Association.
 Tai chi and yoga are recommended for relaxation in sensitive ABs.
 Dr. D'Adamo recommends interspersing calming activities with aerobic ones.
 For example, alternate running and biking with yoga and tai chi.

 Read more: Side Effects of Switching to a Healthy Diet